.38 Special: Performance

 Although only a few US police departments now issue or authorize use of the .38 Special revolver as a standard-duty weapon, the caliber remains popular with some police officers for use in short-barreled revolvers carried when off duty or for undercover-police investigations.
-It is also widely used in revolvers purchased for civilian home defense or for concealed carry by individuals with a CCW permit.
+It is also widely used in revolvers purchased for civilian home defense or for concealed carry.